kyungjae-lee/engineers-notebook/projects/index.md

    *Feb.
 2022 - Mar.
 2022*

-   A UNIX shell which is capable of running both built-in commands and external commands
+   A UNIX shell which is capable of running both the built-in commands and the external commands

 7. **<a href="./engineers-notebook">Engineer's Notebook</a>**